-Kaiser Permanente IHM TVDE OF CEDVICE TYPE OF SERVICE IN-NETWORK ONLY OTHER SERVICES AND SUPPLIES (continued) Medical Supplies 100% of allowed benefit Includes, but is not limited to: surgical dressings; casts; splints; syringes; dressings for cancer, burns or diabetic ulcers; catheters; colostomy bags; oxygen; supplies for renal dialysis equipment and machines.
-All diabetic supplies with no copay or coinsurance as mandated by Maryland law.
-Private Duty Nursing 100% of allowed benefit Whole Blood Charges 100% of allowed benefit MENTAL HEALTH AND CHEMICAL DEPENDENCY SERVICES Office Visit \$15 copay Inpatient Hospital Care 100% of allowed benefit Partial Hospitalization Services Convicac 100% of allowed benefit Outpatient Services (including Intensive Outpatient Residential Crisis Services per vices) 100% of allowed benefit 100% of allowed benefit nesidential Clisis Services Habilitative Services, which include occupational therapy, physical therapy, speech therapy, and applied behavior analysis, are covered for children under the age of 19 with congenital or genetic birth defects including but not limited to autism, autism spectrum disorder, and cerebral palsy.
-VISION SERVICES (Adults 19 and older) Vision - Medical (Services related to medical health of the eye) \$15 copay (PCP) or \$15 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames (One per plan year) Up to \$45 per frame Prescription Lenses Single vision: \$52.00, Bifocal: \$82.00, Trifocal: \$101.00, Lenticular: \$181.00 Contact Lenses (in lieu of frames & lenses) Medically necessary: \$285.00, Cosmetic: \$97.00 VISION SERVICES (Dependent children age 18 and under) Vision - Medical (Services related to medical health of the eye) \$15 copay (PCP) or \$30 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames 100% of allowed benefit No limits on the number of medically necessary frames purchased in a plan year for children through age 18.
+IHM TYPE OF SERVICE IN-NETWORK ONLY OTHER SERVICES AND SUPPLIES (continued I) Medical Supplies 100% of allowed benefit Drivete Duty Musein Includes, but is not limited to: surgical dressings; casts; splints; syringes; dressings for cancer, burns or diabetic ulcers; catheters; colostomy bags; oxygen; supplies for renal dialysis equipment and machines.
+All diabetic supplies with no copay or coinsurance as mandated by Maryland law Private Duty Nursing Whole Blood Charges 100% of allowed benefit 100% of allowed benefit MENTAL HEALTH AND CHEMICAL DEPENDEN ICY SFRVICES 100 /0 of allowed beliefit Office Visit \$15 copay Inpatient Hospital Care 100% of allowed benefit Partial Hospitalization Services 100% of allowed benefit Outpatient Services (including Intensive Outpat Residential Crisis Services CIENT SERVICES) 100% of allowed benefit 100% of allowed benefit Habilitative Services, which include occupational therapy, physical therapy, speech therap and applied behavior analysis, are covered for children under the age of 19 with congenital or genetic birth defects including but not limited to autism, autis spectrum disorder, and cerebra palsy.
+VISION SERVICES (Adults 19 and older) Vision - Medical (Services related to medical he ealth of the eye) \$15 copay (PCP) or \$15 copay (Specialist) Vision - Routine (One per plan year) Frames (One per plan year) 100% of allowed benefit Up to \$45 per frame Prescription Lenses Single vision: \$52.00, Bifocal: \$82.00, Trifocal: \$101.00, Lenticular: \$181.00 Contact Lenses (in lieu of frames & lenses) Medically necessary: \$285.00, Cosmetic: \$97.00 VISION SERVICES (Dependent children age 18 and under) cosmettet 477100 Vision - Medical (Services related to medical he \$15 copay (PCP) or \$30 copay (Specialist) Vision - Routine (One per plan year) 100% of allowed benefit Frames 100% of allowed benefit No limits on the number of medically necessary frames purchased in a plan year for children through age 18.
 Basic Prescription Lenses 100% of allowed benefit No limit on the number of medically necessary lenses for children through age 18.
-Contact Lenses (in lieu of frames & lenses) 100% of allowed benefit No limit on medically necessary contacts for children through age 18.
-BENEFIT CHART FOOTNOTES Laboratory testing services related to diabetes, hy test strips for diabetics.
-Newborns' and Mothers' Health Protection Act No pertension, coronary artery disease, asthma and COP otice.
-See Page 70 of the booklet.
-D are paid at 100%, including Non-Medicare COB When the State's plan is the secondary payor, payr balance of claim expenses that will reach the pub nents will be limited to only that lished limits of the State's plan.
+Contact Lenses (in lieu of frames & lenses) 100% of allowed benefit No limit on medically necessar contacts for children through age 18.
+BENEFIT CHART FOOTNOTES Laboratory testing services related to diabete: test strips for diabetics.
+Newborns' and Mothers' Health Protection A s, hypertension, coronary artery disease, asthma and ct Notice.
+See Page 72 of the booklet.
+Non-Medicare COB When the State's plan is the secondary payor, payments will be limited to only balance of claim expenses that will reach the published limits of the State's plan.